Mustafanaji0413/real-estate/README.md

 ## Credits

 #### Code
-- To help me get started with the project I used a template code that was takem from <a href="https://www.youtube.com/traversymedia">Brad's Youtube</a> The full template I used can be found <a href="https://drive.google.com/drive/folders/1fbQT5j4DYKJic3W0ZHEUZplkHRH1vSzj?usp=sharing">Here.</a>
+- To help me get started with the project I used a template code that was taken from <a href="https://www.youtube.com/traversymedia">Brad's Youtube</a> The full template I used can be found <a href="https://drive.google.com/drive/folders/1fbQT5j4DYKJic3W0ZHEUZplkHRH1vSzj?usp=sharing">Here.</a>

-- To help me get an understanding how to add the CRUD functionality I took Inspiration from <a href="https://www.youtube.com/watch?v=eBsc65jTKvw">This</a> Youtube Video.
+- To help me get an understanding of how to add the CRUD functionality I took Inspiration from <a href="https://www.youtube.com/watch?v=eBsc65jTKvw">This</a> Youtube Video.

 - Scott, Gemma and Ed tutors at <a href="https://codeinstitute.net/se/"> Code Institute</a> helped me solve some  bugs that I run into.

 #### Bootstrap
-- Bootstrap has an amazing library and has helped me focus on the backend and save a lot of time with style, and layout on the frontend.
+- Bootstrap has an amazing library and has helped me focus on the backend and save a lot of time with style, and layout on the front end.

 #### Django
-- The views from <a href="https://www.djangoproject.com/">Django</a> helped my so much and saved me alot of time with my style and layout on the frontend.
+- The views from <a href="https://www.djangoproject.com/">Django</a> helped me so much and saved me a lot of time with my style and layout on the frontend.

 ## Issues with code
 - Most of my problems were solved with the help of Tutor Support, W3Schools, Stack Overflow, and my Mentor.